Course Outline

 Empowered

-2 Design, prepare and evaluate a suitable menu for a specified target group considering key requirements.
+2 Design, prepare and evaluate a suitable menu for a specified target group considering key requirements, regulation and guidelines.
 Knowledgeable

 Empowered